iamhriturajsaha/AI-POWERED-MOVIE-RECOMMENDATION-SYSTEM/README.md

 NLP Models on Tweets Multi-class sentiment dataset
 ------------

-Tweets dataset is a **multi-class (3-way) sentiment tweets dataset** with 3 labels (Pleasant, UnPleasant, Neutral). **Since the AvgNet gave one of the best results, so to avoid redundancy, we only trained and evaluated AvgNet on Tweets dataset.** Following graphs show the AvgNet training loss and training accuracy graphs first on Tweets dataset.
+Tweets dataset is a **multi-class (3-way) sentiment tweets dataset** with 3 labels (Pleasant, Unpleasant, Neutral). **Since the AvgNet gave one of the best results, so to avoid redundancy, we only trained and evaluated AvgNet on Tweets dataset.** Following graphs show the AvgNet training loss and training accuracy graphs first on Tweets dataset.

 <img src="model1_train_tweets.png" width="700">